-Ferry Machine Company was founded in 1927 by Ernest Ferry in the Harris building in downtown Kent, Ohio, as a small machine shop for specialty engineered parts.
-Ernest’s brother Jim joined the company in 1928 as a partner.
-The firm was moved to Summit Street in Kent in 1928, and then to West Main Street in 1937 where the company remained until 1993.
+Ferry Machine Company was founded in 1927 by brothers, Ernest Ferry and John D. Ferry, in the Harris building in downtown Kent, Ohio, as a small machine shop for specialty engineered parts.
+It was a family business with brothers, James Ferry & Michael Ferry as factory managers, plus brother-in-law Ezio DiCola, as a machinist.
+Even John’s son, Richard Ferry, worked part-time while attending college at Kent State University.
+Many of Richard’s cousins also worked at the company.
+Ernest and John D. Ferry remained partners until the early 1960's, when John retired and moved out of state.
+The firm was moved to Summit Street in Kent, Ohio in 1928, and then to West Main Street in 1937 where the company remained until 1993.

 During the war years, 1942-1946, Ferry Machine Company continued its machine shop activities but also began to make assemblies of components, including parts for the military aircraft through its association with Goodyear Aircraft.
 Later the company forged strong relationships with the Timken Company for whom it produced custom machines designed by Timken in cooperation with Ferry design personnel.
 Ferry also took licenses from BF Goodrich Company to produce BFG’s line of rubber testing machines—Flexometer, Pico Abrasion Tester, and Wills Trimmers.
 These specialized machines have been sold globally to tire producers to assure quality output of tires and other rubber products.